Skip to main content

 The most common and thorough inspection is Level 1, also referred to as the North American Standard Inspection.
 It includes a checklist that examines both the driver and the vehicle for anything that might be amiss.
 This type of audit usually takes upwards of 60 minutes to perform.

-Drivers will need to present any documentation that the inspector asks for, including their commercial driver’s license, driver’s logs and any skill performance evaluation certificates they might have.
+Drivers will need to present any documentation that the auditor asks for, including their commercial driver’s license, driver’s logs and any skill performance evaluation certificates they might have.
 The driver’s history of drug or alcohol consumption while operating a vehicle will also be taken into consideration, if applicable.

 DOT Audit requirements for vehicles include the following areas: